i-pi/i-pi/demos/ensemble-deltamu/README.md

 ./run_n2p2.sh
 ```

-Alternativel, more geared towards running the n2p2 example on an HPC environment, set the environment variables in
+Alternatively, more geared towards running the n2p2 example on an HPC environment, set the environment variables in
 `run_n2p2_hpc.sh` `PLUMED_PATH` and `IPI_PATH` to the
 paths were the source of Plumed and i-PI are located and execute it.